jozefg/higher-order-unification/explanation.md

 provides a simple monad for generating fresh values.
 The sort of thing that I always end up needing in compilers.
 Without further-ado, let's start going through the cases for `simplify`.
-Each one of which
+Each one of which corresponds to a simplifying move we are allowed to make on a constraint, ordered in terms of priority.

 ``` haskell
     simplify (t1, t2)